Alakananda Basu, PhD, Graduate Advisor

 Grant Writing (BMSC 6310)

-This stage of the advancement to doctoral candidacy will evaluate a student's aptitude for independent thought and scientific writing.
-The student is required to (a) prepare an NIH-style research proposal without the assistance of his/her major professor, (b) present the proposal in a public seminar, and (c) address specific questions of an examination committee.
-The proposal should be based on an original hypothesis that could be related but should be distinct from the student's dissertation research, and should describe specific experimental approaches to address the hypothesis.
+This stage of the advancement to doctoral candidacy will evaluate a student's aptitude for independent thought and scientific writing and demonstration of competence in the area of research chosen for the dissertation or a related topic as evidenced by writing, presenting and defending an NIH R21 grant application.
+The student is required to (a) prepare an NIH R21 research proposal, (b) present the proposal in a public seminar, and (c) address specific questions of an examination committee.
+The proposal must consist of the student's original ideas and should describe specific experimental approaches to address the hypothesis.
+The student may write his/her proposal on their current or proposed dissertation research.
 The examination committee will consist of Cancer Biology faculty (4 members) appointed by the graduate advisor.
 The chairperson of the committee (appointed by the graduate advisor) will serve as coordinator and will meet with the student at the beginning of the semester to review guidelines and answer relevant procedural questions.
-The grant proposal and the student's oral presentation and defense will be evaluated on the basis of originality and ability to communicate the proposal content.
+The grant proposal and presentation will be evaluated on the basis of originality, experimental design, and data interpretation as well as the ability of the student to synthesize and communicate this information, both written and orally.
 Upon successful completion of this course, the student is advanced to doctoral candidacy.
 Two attempts to successfully pass Grant Writing (BMSC 6310) are allowed.
 Failure of the student to pass Grant Writing (BMSC 6310) results in dismissal of the student from the doctoral program.
 In this case, a student may be allowed to complete the requirements for a Master of Science degree.